bright/new-www/content/blog/the-history-of-bright-inventions.md

 > I think 2020 was pretty pivotal for us.
 We put a lot of effort to hire great positive people who wanted to create Bright Inventions together with us.
 I remember that I had a lot of captivating interviews day by day.
 It was a hectic, but bright time, for sure.
 >
 > It is really important to have a strong sense of the ownership of the organization, team, and your work regardless of the company size.
 I think we have achieved that.
-Each and every person in our team has contributed to our Bright success. – says Ula.
+Each and every person in our team has contributed to our Bright success. – says Ula, HR & Marketing Manager.

 ## Watching our client’s massive success